imcf/imcf-fiji-mocks/README.md

 API docs][1].
 Now also used to run [pytest][4] on e.g. the [python-imcflibs][5]
 package.

-The goal of this repo is to provide mocks that can be used to build a fake (thin) `pip install`able Python package that will allow tools like *pdoc* or *pytest* to build up the AST (abstract syntax tree) by using the mocked objects while performing the imports.
+The goal of this project is to provide mocks that can be used to build a fake (thin) `pip install`able Python package that will allow tools like *pdoc* or *pytest* to build up the AST (abstract syntax tree) by using the mocked objects while performing the imports.

+## WARNING

+🚫 This project and its packages do **not** contain any functional code that is useful in situations other than the ones described above! 🚫

 ## Building artifacts

-You'll need [poetry][3] installed locally, then using fish run:
+You'll need [poetry][3] installed locally, then using `fish` run:

 ```fish
 rm -r dist/